pantheon-systems/documentation/source/content/guides/sendgrid.md

 1. Get started by [signing up](https://sendgrid.com/partners/pantheon) for an account and selecting a plan that meets your business needs.
 After receiving your confirmation email, sign in to your [SendGrid account](https://sendgrid.com/login).

-2. From within the **Settings** menu, click **API Keys**:
+1. From within the **Settings** menu, click **API Keys**:

   ![SendGrid Multiple User setup](../../images/guides/sendgrid/sendgrid-api-keys.png)

-3. Click **Create API Key** to define the name and permissions for the API key your site will use.
+1. Click **Create API Key** to define the name and permissions for the API key your site will use.
 Click **Create & View** to complete the process.

-4. The API key will only be displayed once.
+1. The API key will only be displayed once.
 Copy the key and save it somewhere secure until you can apply it to the site.

-5. From the **Settings Menu** click **Sender Authentication**.
-SendGrid now requires users to identify their sender identity through either **Domain Authentication** or **Single Sender Verification**.
-A more detailed explanation of these options can be found in the [SendGrid Documentation](https://sendgrid.com/docs/for-developers/sending-email/sender-identity/)
+1. From the **Settings Menu** click **Sender Authentication**.
+SendGrid requires accounts created after April 6th 2020 to identify their sender identity through either **Domain Authentication** or **Single Sender Verification**.
+A more detailed explanation of these options can be found in the [SendGrid Documentation](https://sendgrid.com/docs/for-developers/sending-email/sender-identity/).

 ## Integrating Sendgrid With Drupal and WordPress